 In this short series, we will look at ways to address governance at different ends of the scale.
 We will start by looking at small scale AWS deployments and then into larger scale deployments.
 In addition, we will dig deeper into a few of the available tools and services.

-Many organizations, whether small or large, may initially start with a few users and a few AWS accounts.
+Many organisations, whether small or large, may initially start with a few users and a few AWS accounts.
 It is easy to get a handle on governance when you are working at this small scale.
 However, things start to get harder as you move to 10, 100, or 1000+ accounts, with just as many users and groups trying to access different accounts.
 This typically leaves a mesh of different access needs between the various users, groups, and accounts.

 Let’s examine some different ways of managing access, monitoring costs, and adding security monitoring at different scales.
 There are many ways to tackle these challenges, as well as several best practices and security recommendations.
 One thing to keep in mind is that all these methods can be used at any scale; it just changes the complexity and level of work to get the job done.
-Every organization needs to determine what is best for their deployment and situation.
+Every organisation needs to determine what is best for their deployment and situation.